JuliaStochOpt/StochDynamicProgramming.jl/doc/sddp_api.rst

 You can specify three different means to compute upper-bound:

 - `compute_ub` is set to -1 if you do not want to compute upper-bound.
-- If you want to compute upper-bound at the end of iteration, set it to 0.
+- If you do not want to compute upper-bound at the end of any iteration, set it to 0.
 - Otherwise, if you want to compute upper-bound every `n` iteration, set it to `n`.

-  You can also specify the number of simulation to use to compute upper-bound.
+You can specify the number of simulation to use to compute upper-bound.
 - `compute_ub`: specify when to compute upper-bounds
-- `montecarlo_final`
+- `montecarlo_final`: number of random scenario generated to compute the upper bound at the end of the algorithm
-- `montecarlo_in_iter`
+- `montecarlo_in_iter`: number of random scenario generated to compute the upper bound at each iteration

 Cuts pruning
 ^^^^^^^^^^^^

-The more iterations are runned, the more cuts are stored.
-Sometime, it could be useful to remove useless cuts to remove constraints in LP problems.
+With iterations more and more cuts are stored.
+Sometimes it is useful to remove some cuts and decrease LP problems size.
 Three different kind of cuts prunings are implemented currently:

-- exact cuts pruning
+- exact cuts pruning: only prune irrelevant cut
-- level1 cuts pruning
+- level1 cuts pruning: heuristic that keep cut useful on past realizations
-- mixed level1/exact cuts pruning
+- mixed level1/exact cuts pruning: faster exact pruning, that might prune less cuts

 To define how to use cuts pruning in `SDDPparameters`:
 - `prune_cuts`